|

 - Installs in Safe Mode, which is a significant advantage.

-- Note: Spybot is wonderful, but we recommend that you uncheck the "Tea Timer" feature.
+- Note: Spybot is useful, but we recommend that you uncheck the "Tea Timer" feature.

 - Microsoft Windows Defender (previously called Microsoft Antispyware)